folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

-This component may pull more matches from the server than it displays on the page: downloading a few hundred matches is faster than displaying them so it's possible to out-fetch the pagination and have records ready in advance so that scrolling the list of moving onto the next page can be very fast.
+This component may pull more matches from the server than it displays on the page: downloading a few hundred matches is faster than displaying them, so it's possible to out-fetch the pagination and have records ready in advance so that scrolling the list and moving onto the next page can be very fast.
 That part will leverage something from our component library for the list display, perhaps using [react-virtualized](https://bvaughn.github.io/react-virtualized/).